cfengine/documentation/reference/language-concepts/classes.markdown

 The `local_two` bundle promises a report "Success" which applies only if `zero.!one.two` evaluates to true.
 Within the `local_two` scope this evaluates to `true` because the `one` class is not set.

+## Persistence

+By default classes are re-computed on each agent execution.
+Once a class has been defined, it persists until the end of that agent execution.
+Persistent classes are always global and can not be set to local by **scope** directive.
+Classes can persist for a period of time.
+This can be useful to avoid the expense of re-evaluation, communicate states across multiple agent runs on the same host.

+The standard library in the Masterfiles Policy Framework contains the [`feature`][lib/feature.cf] bundle which implements a useful model for defining classes for a period of time as well as canceling them on demand.

+## Canceling classes

+You can cancel a class with a [`classes`][Promise Types and Attributes#classes] body.
+See the `cancel_kept`, `cancel_notkept`, and `cancel_repaired` attributes.